fsi-hack4autism/hackathon-2025/README.md

 This is a reinvention of the therapeutic environment, harnessing the latest AI and cognitive technology to empower teams to perform their core tasks with unprecedented support.
 This approach addresses all aspects of direct intervention through the creation of a Digital Command Center.
 This center captures data in a multi-sensory manner, allowing teams to understand session dynamics, providing therapists with real-time support, and freeing them from distractions to focus on the child or young adult.

-This will incrase the quality of service and allow better support, particularly in those areas starved of services.
+This will increase the quality of service and allow better support, particularly in those areas starved of services.

 #### Scenario
 The session will comprise of: